 Acetylcholine (ACh), a key cholinergic neurotransmitter, plays a crucial role in various brain functions, including memory, attention, learning, and other cognitive processes [16].
 In Alzheimer's disease (AD), a decline in AChmediated neurotransmission in the cerebral cortex and hippocampus is linked to worsening clinical symptoms [17].
-The degeneration of cholinergic neurons in the basal forebrain occurs due to reduced activity of acetylcholine transferase (ChAT), the enzvme responsible for ACh synthesis.
-Simultaneously, the activity of acetylcholinesterase butyrylcholinesterase (AChE) and (BChE) increases, likely due to $\beta$ -amyloid (A $\beta$ ) deposition, which disrupts choline uptake and ACh release [18,19].
-This imbalance, characterized by decreased ChAT activity and elevated AChE and BChE levels, results in a significant reduction of ACh in AD patients.
+The degeneration of cholinergic neurons in the basal forebrain occurs due to reduced activity of acetylcholine transferase (ChAT), the enzyme responsible for ACh synthesis.
+Simultaneously, the activity of acetylcholinesterase (AChE) and butyrylcholinesterase (BChE) increases, likely due to $\beta$ -amyloid (A $\beta$ ) deposition, which disrupts choline uptake and ACh release www.ijera.com patients.
 As the disease progresses, neurotransmitter depletion and impaired signal transmission contribute to cognitive decline and memory loss [20].